-Did you know this timeless art goes as far back as ancient Egypt era?
-The best example to cite is of a statue of a man displayed in the Museum of Cairo in Egypt.
+Firstly, did you know this timeless art goes as far back as ancient Egypt era?
+The best example to cite is a statue of a man displayed in the Museum of Cairo in Egypt.
 It possibly dates back to 4,000 BC reflecting the long tradition of wood carving appreciated all over the world.

-India is naturally blessed with both soft and hard woods.
-The country boasts a rich history of carved wood art.
-The diversity in culture and religion has long been reflected through the incredible handicrafts of India from different regions.
+Further, India is naturally blessed with both soft and hard woods.
+Above all, the country boasts a rich history of carved wood art.
+For instance ,the diversity in culture and religion has long been reflected through the incredible handicrafts of India from different regions.
 For instance, Assam takes pride in ‘namghar’ or ‘kirtanghar’ which are carved thrones in peacock’s shape.
-In Gujarat, we see huge chests called ‘pataras’.
-Artisans dexterously carve them out of rosewood, teak or sandalwood as part of wedding trousseau.
+Further, in Gujarat, we see huge chests called ‘pataras’.
+Artisans dextrously carve them out of rosewood, teak or sandalwood as part of wedding trousseau.

 Available at Chennai:-The Museum Company